 Announcing a Unique Learning Opportunity for Changemakers Everywhere

-The course exposed me to many different ideas that I had not encountered before.
+“This course exposed me to many different ideas that I had not met before.
 It has changed the way that I look at and evaluate issues.
-I have gone even further away from conventional thinking and ideas.
+I have gone even further away from conventional thinking and ideas.“

 –Testimonials from the 2019 edition – 1060 registrants from 42 countries

 Toward Co-operative Commonwealth: